Gabrielle Union Reveals Insane Abs In A Sports Bra In Gym Photo With Husband Dwyane Wade

-Gabrielle Union is showing off her toned abs and impressive muscle definition in a black and white sports bra and matching workout leggings as she hit the gym with her basketball player husband Dwyane Wade this week.
+Gabrielle Union is showing off her toned abs and impressive muscle definition in a black-and-white sports bra and matching workout leggings as she hit the gym with her basketball player husband Dwyane Wade this week.
 The Being Mary Jane actress proved that the couple who sweats together stays together as the twosome hit it hard in the gym together, posting the proof to her Instagram page.

-The new snap showed Gabrielle scrunching up her face as she worked out with her man, proudly showing off her toned arms, legs, and abs as her man – who almost matched her in a black and white crop top and red pants – watched on.
+The new snap showed Gabrielle scrunching up her face as she worked out with her man, proudly showing off her toned arms, legs, and abs as her man – who almost matched her in a black-and-white crop top and red pants – watched on.

-The couple were both hitting it hard in the gym picture, while Dwyane’s muscly arms were wet with sweat.
+The couple was hitting it hard in the gym picture, while Dwyane’s muscly arms were wet with sweat.
 But Union admitted in the caption that she and her husband of four years certainly weren’t done just yet.

 “Grind together, shine together,” the actress wrote in the caption of her workout upload, telling her 10.6 million followers that she and her husband were “Just gettin started over here.”

-Gabrielle, who tagged their location as being Los Angeles, California, then shared that Dwyane was her #MCM as she tagged him, adding a strong arm and a sweet couple emoji to her September 3 upload.
+Gabrielle, who tagged their location as being Los Angeles, California, then shared that Dwyane was her “#MCM” as she tagged him, adding a strong arm and a sweet couple emoji to her September 3 upload.

-But when they’re not getting toned in the gym together, the couple have recently been enjoying some downtime celebrating their fourth wedding anniversary together.
+But when they’re not getting toned in the gym together, the couple has recently been enjoying some downtime celebrating their fourth wedding anniversary together.

 As Inquisitr previously shared, the loved-up couple shared some adorable photo memories on Instagram in celebration of the milestone, posting a number of cute pictures online of their four years together to share with fans.